Directed Information on Abstract Spaces: Properties and Variational Equalities: Sequential Variational Equalities of Directed Information

-In this section we generalize the well-known variational equalities of mutual information \cite{blahut1987} to directed information.
-For single letter mutual information these are discussed in \cite{topsoe1967}.
-Before we pursue this task, we recall the variational equalities of mutual information.
-It is well-known that mutual information $I(X^n;Y^n)\equiv\mathbb{I}_{X^n;Y^n}(P_{X^n},P_{Y^n|X^n})$ can be expressed as the minimization or maximization of relative entropy functionals as follows \cite{blahut1987}. \\ \noi{\bf Min:} Given a reconstruction distribution $P_{Y^n|X^n}(dy^n|x^n)$, a source $P_{X^n}$, and any distribution $V_{Y^n}(dy^n)$ then
+In this section we derive variational equalities including their sequential versions for directed information.
+Moreover, we illustrate an application of these variational equalities in feedback capacity computation, by developing the main ingredient of a sequential algorithm using dynamic programming.\\ \noi The variational equalities of directed information may be viewed as generalizations of the well-known variational equalities of mutual information $I(X^n;Y^n)\equiv\mathbb{I}_{X^n;Y^n}(P_{X^n},P_{Y^n|X^n})$, expressed as minimizations or maximizations of relative entropy functionals, as follows \cite{blahut1987}. \\ \noi{\bf Min:} Given a channel distribution $P_{Y^n|X^n}(dy^n|x^n)$, a source distribution $P_{X^n}$, and any arbitrary distribution $V_{Y^n}(dy^n)$ on ${\cal Y}_{0,n}$ then